 Organon's Amended and Restated Certificate of Incorporation provides that, until the annual meeting of shareholders in 2025, our Board will be divided into three classes, with each class consisting, as nearly as may be possible, of one-third of the total number of directors.
-The directors designated as Class II directors have terms expiring at the 2023 annual meeting of shareholders.
-The the directors designated as Class III directors have terms expiring at the 2024 annual meeting of shareholders, and the directors designated as Class I directors have terms expiring at the 2025 annual meeting of the shareholders.
-Directors elected to succeed Class I, II, and III directors whose terms then expire will be elected for a term of office that expires at the 2025 annual meeting of shareholders.
-Beginning at the 2025 annual meeting of Organon's shareholders, each of our directors will stand for election each year for a one-year term, and our Board will therefore no longer be divided into three classes.
+The directors designated as Class III directors have terms expiring at the 2024 Annual Meeting of Shareholders and are standing for re-election for a one-year term ending at the 2025 annual meeting of shareholders.
+Each member of our Board initially became a director of Organon in connection with the spinoff, and was each chosen through a deliberate and thoughtful process over many months, based on extensive consideration of the needs of the new company and aided by a professional search firm with spinoff experience.
+Each of the Class I and Class II directors subsequently stood for election at our 2022 and 2023 annual shareholders' meetings, respectively.
+Beginning at the 2025 annual meeting of Organon's shareholders, each of our directors will stand for election each year for a one-year term, and our Board will no longer be divided into three classes.